Knowledge base

 With that knowledge in place, the intent is for Olga to help leaders prepare for decisions, issues, and reviews — to help the user decide based on the guidance the organization has captured.
 That is roadmap work, not Phase 1.

 In Phase 1, Olga does not advise, recommend, or decide.
 She prepares, proposes, surfaces, and captures — and stops there.
-She has no managed people-knowledge base to draw on and offers no guidance from one.
-For exactly where the line sits between what Olga does today and what is on the roadmap, see Scope and roadmap.
+For exactly where the line sits, see Scope and roadmap.